Boston Bruins: Ray Bourque era (1979–2000)

 Brian Sutter was hired as the head coach going into the 1992–93 season, which also saw Oates score 142 points.
 Despite finishing with the second-best regular season record after Pittsburgh, Boston was swept in the first round by the Buffalo Sabres—Boston had won all five previous playoff series against Buffalo.
 The league realigned into different divisions heading into the 1993–94 NHL season; the Bruins were placed into the Northeast Division.
 In the 1994 playoffs, the Bruins were defeated by the New Jersey Devils in the conference semifinals.

 The 1994–95 season was the Bruins' last at the Boston Garden.
 The final official match played in the Garden was a 3–2 loss to the New Jersey Devils in the 1995 playoffs; the Bruins went on to play the final game at the old arena on September 26, 1995, in an exhibition matchup against the Canadiens.
 They subsequently moved into the FleetCenter, now known as the TD Garden.
-Prior to the 1995–96 Boston Bruins season, Sutter was fired and replaced by Steve Kasper.
+Prior to the 1995–96 NHL season, Sutter was fired and replaced by Steve Kasper.
 Ranford was traded back to the Bruins in the 1995–96 season, but in the 1996 playoffs, the Bruins lost their first-round series to the Florida Panthers in five games.

 The team did not fare well in the 1996–97 season as they fell to last place in the NHL and Boston missed the playoffs for the first time in 30 years (and for the first time in the expansion era), which set the North American major professional record for most consecutive seasons in the playoffs.
 With the frustration of the season, Oates said of upper management, "The guys upstairs aren't doing their jobs....
-We’re not good enough."
+We're not good enough."
 During the season, they also traded Oates, Ranford, and Rick Tocchet for Jason Allison, Jim Carey, Anson Carter, and two draft picks.
 Head coach Kasper was fired after the season.
 The Bruins selected Joe Thornton with the first overall pick in the 1997 NHL entry draft.
 Pat Burns was hired as head coach in the offseason.
 He won the Jack Adams Award for coach of the year in the 1997–98 season.
 However, the Bruins lost in the first round of the 1998 playoffs to the Washington Capitals in six games.
 In the 1999 playoffs, the Bruins defeated the Carolina Hurricanes in six games during the first round.
 However, they lost to the Sabres in six games in the second round of the playoffs.